Abby-u/super-lazy-math-assist/README.md

-# super-lazy-math-assist
+# Super lazy math assist tool
-Used to help me do combination and permutation using code (bruh)
+Made this bc im lazy to do combination and permutation